I lost my license key, how do I recover it?

 Can I use the program on a computer not connected to Internet?
 How do I install the program and activate the key?

-Yes, you can install and use the program even if there’s no connection to Internet at the moment.
+Yes, you can install and use the program even if there’s no Internet connection at the moment.
 The program can be registered by email afterwards.

 Can I access IPHost Network Monitor from remote computers?